Posts in the ‘Dessert Tables 2’ Category

 1. Floral Chalkboard Easter Dessert Table Ideas by Elise B.

 Putting together a dessert table for Halloween doesn't have to be difficult or expensive.
 I put this modern, adult table together in about an hour using inexpensive decorations, store-bought food, and free Halloween printables from our site.
-The only thing I made myself was a hot spiced apple cider with nutmeg, star anise, cinnamon, cloves, peppercorns, and an orange (recipe below).
+The only thing I made myself was using my hot spiced apple cider recipe, I made some delicious cider with nutmeg, star anise, cinnamon, cloves, peppercorns, and an orange (recipe below).

 My goal with the table was to bring fall into our home and to have a little celebration.
 We all had a lot of fun!